H6WU6R/DSA3101-Group-4/README.md

 ### 3.1 Web Application

 (The Web Application is automatically called in `src/main.py`.)
+((To test the web application's functionalities, especially the segmentation updates and LLM recommendation generation: `src/A5_Segmentation_Updates/sample_test_data.csv`)
 We used Dash to create a robust and interactive web application with the following features:

 - #### Interactive Visualizations